-Snowy peaks of Savoie
+Snowy peaks of Savoy

 The Savoyard Art of Living: